A data-dependent weighted LASSO under Poisson noise: Discussion and Conclusions

 \section{Discussion and Conclusions}

 The data-dependent weighted LASSO method presented in this paper is a novel approach to sparse inference in the presence of heteroscedastic noise.
-We show that a simple assumption on the weights leads to estimation errors which are within a constant factor of the errors achievable by an oracle with knowledge of the true signal support.
+We show that a using concentration inequalities to learn data-dependent weights leads to estimation errors which closely approximate errors achievable by an oracle with knowledge of the true signal support.
 To use this technique, concentration inequalities which account for the noise distribution are used to set data-dependent weights which satisfy the necessary assumptions with high probability.

 In contrast to earlier work on sparse Poisson inverse problems \cite{PCS_garvesh}, the estimator proposed here is computationally tractable.
 In addition, earlier analyses required ensuring that the product $Ax^*$ was bounded away from zero, which limited the applicability of the analysis.
 Specifically, the random convolution problem described in Section~\ref{sec:conv} could not be directly analyzed using the techniques described in \cite{PCS_garvesh}.